jce-il/mean-contactlist/README.md

 - ID#
 - github username:
 - Heroku app deplyment link:
+- Estimation of hours I worked on it:

 You can also add here comments and wishes from the course.